EgyptaGogoi/EgyptaGogoi/README.md

 👋 Hi there!
 I'm Egypta.

-🌱 Passionate Coder:
+🌱 Passionate Coder

 Currently learning Java and exploring the endless possibilities of programming.

-📝 Documenting My Learning Journey:
+📝 Documenting My Learning Journey

 Sharing my progress and insights as I navigate through the world of coding.

-💡 Sluggish Learner:
+💡 Sluggish Learner

 I take my time to understand concepts deeply, building a solid foundation.

-🎓 MCA Student at Tezpur University:
+🎓 MCA Student at Tezpur University

 Pursuing my Master of Computer Applications and expanding my knowledge in computer science.